leegee/ionic-mm/README.md

 To Do
 -----

-- Still sometimessee scrollbars (Batman)
+- Fonts via mobile differ to CSS/SASS
+- Different custom memes with different text layouts
 - Take sizing of `custom-text` component from markup
-- Different custom memes with different text layouts
 - Move `pages/memes` into a single `page` with a serialisable structure in updatable localStorage
 - Allow `pages/custom` to save into the above.